Last Updated: November 2025

 The Website contains links to third party websites and services, including links to social media, payment processors and other business partner websites.
 We are not responsible for the privacy practices of any external websites or services.
 The linked websites and services may collect personal information from you that is not subject to our control.

 If you wish to exercise any rights in relation to the personal information that Acumatica collects and uses about you (including rights of access, correction or deletion, where applicable), please contact us using the details provided below.
 Acumatica will fulfil any data protection rights requests in accordance with its obligations under applicable data protection laws.
+Please see the heading "Supplemental region-specific privacy requirements" for further information about the specific rights you can exercise depending on the territory you are in and the data protection laws that apply.

 The Services are not intended for anyone under the age of 18, and we do not intend to, or knowingly, collect or solicit personal information online from anyone under the age of 18.
 Accordingly, we do not knowingly “sell” or disclose personal information of anyone under the age of 18.
 If you are a parent or guardian and you believe we have collected information from your child in a manner not permitted by law, contact us using the contact details provided below under the "Contact Us" section.
 Acumatica will delete any personal information which it becomes aware it has received from a minor in accordance with applicable laws.